HB9XBG Antenna: Principle of the antenna

 Vertical half-wave dipoles such as sleeve or coaxial antennas make simultaneous use of the lower half of the dipole as a feedline and a radiator.
 These antennas do not need a ground grid or radials; they require little space and their feed systems are relatively simple.
 The radiation resistance at dipole centre of a vertical dipole depends on the height of the installation.
 If the end of the lower dipole leg is λ/80 above ground, i.e. close to the ground, the radiation resistance is 100 Ω. The conductivity and dielectric characteristics of the ground exert little influence on the radiation resistance.

 The HB9XBG antenna is based on the use of a speaker audio cable with a strand cross-section of 2 × 2.5 mm^{2} and PVC insulation.
-A speaker cable of this kind has a impedance of almost exactly 100 Ω and performs two functions at the same time: the function of the feedline as far as the centre of the dipole and the function of the "radiating common mode current" for the lower dipole leg.
+A speaker cable of this kind has an impedance of almost exactly 100 Ω and performs two functions at the same time: the function of the feedline as far as the centre of the dipole and the function of the "radiating common mode current" for the lower dipole leg.
 One core of the two-core cable is removed on the upper half of the dipole.
 A resonant trap L2/C2 eliminates the common mode current at the lower end of the antenna.
 The L1/C1 components (see the illustration) matches the feedline impedance of 50 Ω to the 100 Ω system of the antenna.

 Despite the fact that the feedpoint for the antenna is applied at the base, electrically it is a centre fed dipole.